redhat-developer/odo/docs/website/docs/contributing/development.md

 Read the [Makefile](https://github.com/openshift/odo/blob/main/Makefile) itself for more information.

 ### Submitting a pull request(PR)
-To submit a PR, you must first create a branch from your fork, commits your changes to the branch, and push them on to GitHub.
+To submit a PR, you must first create a branch from your fork, commit your changes to the branch, and push them on to GitHub.
 A "signed-off" signature is good practice.
 You may sign your commit using `git commit -s` or `git commit --amend --no-edit -s` to a previously created commit

 Refer to the guidelines below, and create a PR with your changes.